ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-I have released v0.2.0.
+I have released v0.2.1.
 The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapters 1 and 2 of (Kel03), make all the new examples, and I have finished the first draft Chaper 1 of the notebook and print book.
 Chapter 2 is in good shape.
 I have not stopped working on Chapter 1, but Chapters 2 and (soon) 3 have priority.

-__Version 0.2.1 will be the version where I switch from Travis to GitHub Actions.__ There will be a little bit of new stuff in there, but not a lot.

 - __New stuff__ = __Chapter 2__: Systems of equations with __direct__ linear solvers .